alvr-org/ALVR/README.md

 - SteamVR
 - High-end gaming PC
   - Windows 10 May 2020 update is recommended.
 If you are on an older version, you need to install Chrome or another Chromium based browser.
+  - Minimum supported OS version is Windows 8.
   - NVIDIA GPU that supports NVENC ([Supported GPUs](https://github.com/polygraphene/ALVR/wiki/Supported-GPU)) (or with an AMD GPU that supports AMF VCE) with the latest driver.
-  - Currently only NVIDIA GPUs are supported on Windows 7.
   - Laptops with an onboard (Intel HD, AMD iGPU) and an additional dedicated GPU (NVidia GTX/RTX, AMD HD/R5/R7): you should assign the dedicated GPU or "high performance graphics adapter" to the applications ALVR, SteamVR for best performance and compatibility.
 (NVidia: Nvidia control panel->3d settings->application settings; AMD: similiar way)
 - 802.11ac wireless or ethernet wired connection
   - It is recommended to use 802.11ac for the headset and ethernet for PC